 ABOUT THE AMBASSADOR PROGRAM

-In 2023, we built upon 2022’s successes and sought Ambassadors’ input to improve our services and products so that we can better serve leaders in classrooms everywhere.
+In 2023 and 2024, we built upon 2022’s successes and sought Ambassadors’ input to improve our services and products so that we can better serve leaders in classrooms everywhere.
 We heard from students, advisers, principals, and assistant principals on our social media, stores, onboarding materials, programs, events, resources and more.
 Some of the improvements you see today are because of the feedback we received from these Ambassadors.